-This started as a personal interest, but in recent years I have become a true believer in these technologies, I see that the most exciting challenges for engineering are in the energy sector, and I want to be part of meeting those challenges.
+This started as a personal interest, but in recent years I have become a true believer in these technologies.
+I see that the most exciting challenges for engineering are in the energy sector, and I want to be a bigger part of meeting those challenges.

 To that end, I am now looking to transition to an engineering position in this sector.
 In the Energy and Power Technologies section I have detailed the technologies and jargon that I’m already familiar with, to illustrate that I’m not exactly new to all this.

 I have two engineering degrees from Georgia Tech, so I have the expected literacy in engineering, mathematics, chemistry and physics.
 Please see the Engineering Background and Science Fundamentals page for more.

 I have 20+ years of engineering experience, in both small companies and large ones, building new systems, streamlining operations, generally getting stuff done.
 I should say that I’m not interested in business development roles, nor even management roles (with headcount), rather an engineering role as key part of a small team.
 An example of a good fit would be where you, a team leader, need a “right hand man” to carry a plan through to completion, but you need someone who’s already conversant in the energy business and has demonstrated skills in technology execution.
 I’m really looking forward to getting deployed into a new organization and quickly demonstrating my skills and the value I can provide.

 You will find that I have fantastic references.

 I’ve been head-down in my current job since 2002 and was completely off the job market, but am now popping up and looking for new opportunities.
 However, I’m still employed and have a full workload, and I am not able to really filter through all the job listings and submit applications / resumes to all of them.
 So I’m relying on my network of contacts (you, reading this) to tip me off to opportunities, that I can then target.